 5. Downtown Dubai

 Burj Khalifa, ‘nuff said.
 Jokes aside, Downtown Dubai remains a buyer’s favorite, serving as one of the world’s most visited tourist destinations thanks to major landmarks like Burj Khalifa, the Dubai Fountain, and the Dubai Mall.
-Known for its luxury high-rise towers and upscale community, it’s performing solidly in both the ready and secondary market, despite limited supply.
+Known for its luxury high-rise towers and upscale community, it’s performing solidly in both the ready and share transfer, despite limited supply.

 Prices are predictably on the higher end of the spectrum, with prices jumping by more than 17% in the past year, with the highest average price-per-square-foot in the country averaging at AED 1,964.
 But, if you manage to nab a property with views of the Burj, you’ll generate promising returns in one of the most iconic areas in the world.